Helium-Labs/algorand-util/README.md

   - Compile, create, update, and delete Algorand smart contracts
   - Utility functions for Algorand wallets
   - And more...
+- Transaction Signer abstraction, including implementations for signing with transactions with Wallet Connect and a key pair.

 ## Installation